 Once you have gotten the above mentioned things taken care of, next in line is to get the some spares that you must carry with you.
+This is an important part of your car preparation for Leh trip.
 In Ladakh, you may find a mechanic but finding a spare part can sometimes still be troublesome.
 Mentioned below are a few items that I recommend you carrying.

 I know that a tool kit usually remains in the car for most people but still though to add it to the list.
 Ensure that all the necessary tools that came with the car are in there.

 Engine Oil / Coolant / Battery Water